Panic of 1825: Country banks

 One factor cited by many analysts is the rapid spread of country banking during the industrial revolution and Victorian period.
 Beginning in 1780, country banking spread rapidly across England and Wales.
 By 1810, there were over 800 licensed and unlicensed banks who both issued small notes and provided small workshops, mines, and other new industries with loans for working capital.
 Some scholars point out that without these banks, the Industrial Revolution would have likely been strangled by lack of capital before it could have begun.

 French Revolution and Napoleonic Wars

 Europe remained embroiled in the far-reaching French Revolution and Napoleonic Wars from 1789 to 1815.
 By early 1793, Britain became involved.
-Though the countries did form an uneasy treaty in the Peace of Amiens in 1802, hostilities would resume again when Napoleon regained power in 1803.
+Though the countries did form an uneasy treaty in the Peace of Amiens in 1802, hostilities would resume again when the British failed to evacuate Malta in 1803.
 Great Britain would remain involved until the British victory at the Battle of Waterloo in 1815.

 The soon-to-be emperor Napoleon made it known that he intended to invade Britain, amassing troops on the nearby shores of Calais and prompting Britain to invest in increasing its army and navy.
 The British government built additional defences along England's southern coast and strengthened old ones, but these military investments came at a high cost.